 Shake is DECODE’s sister company.
 It’s a comprehensive bug and crash reporting tool for mobile apps, built for developers so they can always know the cause of a bug.

 It’s used all around the world, and its users rate it on a par with leading Apple and Google products.

-Shake is a great example of how our process comes together.
+Shake is a great example of how our software development process comes together.
 We came up with the idea, carried out market research, then assembled a team to make it a reality.

 This blog will highlight how we developed Shake through prototyping, product development, testing, and ongoing updates.
 It took 2 years for our team to launch Shake on the market.

 Table of Contents

 The Shake team began as just two developers, but this quickly increased to seven.

 Developing an innovative software product such as Shake from scratch is a challenge and pleasure at the same time.